 You may be asking yourself ‘what does character motivation mean, and why do I need it?’
 Well, this article will answer all your burning questions, and help you in developing your own well-rounded and interesting characters.

 Character motivation and plot are very tightly linked.

 They are the Little and Large of writing fiction.
 A strong character will have a clear motivation, which will generate the plot.
 In J R R Tolkien’s fantasy novel Lord of the Rings, the hobbit Frodo needs to destroy the Ring of Power to save Middle Earth.
 In Daphne du Maurier’s psychological thriller Don’t Look Now, a husband needs to protect his family from what he considers are sinister forces.
-Ideally speaking, the character’s development will be linked very closely to the points in the plot: each stage will have an effect on the character; but the motivation will always push the character towards achieving a goal.
+Ideally speaking, the character’s development will be linked very closely to the points in the plot: each stage will have an effect on the character; but motivation will always push the character towards achieving a goal.

+So, what is character motivation in literature and how does it effect the reader experience?
 Motivation is the force which pulls the reader through the story, as it creates a sense of empathy with the character.
 If a character’s motives are unclear or repellent, then it can cause the reader confusion or unease.
 And we don’t want that.
 Writing fiction is in part about trying to make sense of the world around us, which means trying to understand ourselves.

 Is A Character’s Motivation The Same As A Goal?